Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$

 Our force field was trained against the DFT data by optimizing the parameters specifically for Mo-S-Ni, S-Mo-Ni, and S-Ni-Mo valence angles.
 Other parameters, such as those for Ni-S and Mo-Ni bonds, remained fixed to literature values.
 The bond angle parameters were the equilibrium angle, first and second force constants, undercoordination parameter, and energy/bond order.
 The process of parameterization included calculating the potential energy of each structure ($E^{\rm ReaxFF}$) which was then compared to the energy obtained from DFT for the same structure ($E^{\rm DFT}$).
 A weighted error was calculated as:

 where $w_i$ is the weight associated with each data point on the energy plots.
 The weights were chosen to prioritize minimizing the difference between the DFT and the ReaxFF energies for near-equilibrium structures.
 The parameters were optimized by the single-parameter search optimization technique~\cite{van1994delft} in the stand-alone ReaxFF package.
 The energy difference between each strained and equilibrated structure as obtained from ReaxFF and DFT was plotted as a function of strain for each strain direction.
 The same was done for sheared structures at each shearing angle.
 The parameterization process was repeated until the shapes of the energy plots were as similar as possible between ReaxFF and DFT.
-This procedure has been used previously to optimize ReaxFF parameters for various chemical systems.~\cite{Ostadhossein2017, Mueller2010, hahn2018development, nayir2019development, Khajeh2019, ponomarev2022ReaxFF-MoS2-new} The developed force field was evaluated and then demonstrated using energy minimization and dynamics simulations with the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) code.~\cite{LAMMPS}
+This procedure has been used previously to optimize ReaxFF parameters for various chemical systems.~\cite{Ostadhossein2017, Mueller2010, hahn2018development, nayir2019development, Khajeh2019, ponomarev2022ReaxFF-MoS2-new} The accuracy of the developed force field was evaluated and it was then used for energy minimization and dynamics simulations with the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) code.~\cite{LAMMPS}